 It can be difficult to budget a website developer and domain, especially if you are a grassroots organization.
-But with social media and WordPress blogs, you can find and grow your reach through organic nonprofit marketing tactics – for free!
+But with social media, you can find and grow your reach through organic nonprofit marketing tactics – for free!

-- Social media: Find out which platforms your supporters most use.
-The most popular nonprofit advertising takes place on Instagram **or Twitter.
+- Social media: Find out which platforms your supporters use most.
+The most popular nonprofit advertising takes place on Instagram or Twitter.

-- Hashtags: Follow social media hashtags that you support, for example, #BLM.
+- Hashtags: Follow social media hashtags that you support.